Belle II Constraints on the Non-Minimal Universal Extra Dimensional Model: Introduction

-In this article, we conduct a comprehensive investigation into the branching ratio \( {\text {Br}}(B^+ \to K^+ \nu \bar{\nu}) \) within the context of the NMUED model.
+This study presents the first comprehensive analysis of the branching ratio \( \mathrm{Br}(B^+ \to K^+ \nu \bar{\nu}) \) within the framework of the NMUED model.
 We analyse the contributions from KK-modes to the relevant Feynman diagrams, including on one-loop box diagrams.
 The functions derived from these diagrams are affected not only by the compactification radius but also by the parameters related to the BLT coefficients.
 Utilising these functions, we will compute the relevant Wilson Coefficient (WC), which will facilitate the estimation of the corresponding branching ratios within the NMUED framework.
 By comparing our theoretical predictions with the currently allowed ranges of the branching ratios, we aim to effectively constrain the parameter space of the NMUED model.
 Additionally, our analysis enables us to establish a lower limit on \( R^{-1} \) and to compare this result with findings from our previous research \cite{Datta:2015aka, Datta:2016flx, Shaw:2019fin}.

 The organisation of this paper is outlined as follows.
 Section \ref{model} will offer a brief overview of the NMUED model.
 Following this, section \ref{btonunu} will discuss the computational considerations related to the $B^+\to K^+\nu\bar{\nu}$ transition within the NMUED framework.
 Section \ref{anls} will focus on the presentation of our numerical results.
 Lastly, section \ref{concl} will provide a summary of the findings.